 NSF Policy: To be safe, check with the individual program director regarding their requirements.
 From the NSF GRANT PROPOSAL GUIDE, Instructions for Proposal Preparation: For proposals involving the use of vertebrate animals, sufficient information must be provided within the 15-page project description to allow for evaluation of the choice of species, number of animals to be used, and any necessary exposure of animals to discomfort, pain or injury.
 All projects involving vertebrate animals must have approval from the organization’s Institutional Animal Care and Use Committee (IACUC) prior to the issuance of an NSF award.
 The box for “Vertebrate Animals” must be checked on the Cover Sheet with the IACUC approval date (if available) identified in the space provided.
 If the IACUC has not reviewed the proposed work, the proposer should include the date at which the review is scheduled to be completed.

 Other funding agencies: Be sure to check requirements well in advance of submission!

-Use of Prescription and Controlled Substances in Research
+Use of Prescriptions and Controlled Substances in Research

 Veterinary Services will not dispense pharmaceuticals needed for research unless they are listed on an approved Assurance of Animal Care form.
 Regardless of source, you are expected to adequately store and maintain appropriate records for all pharmaceuticals.
 Animal treatments can only be conducted under supervision of the UAA Attending Veterinarian or a veterinarian designated in your approved Assurance of Animal Care form.
 Contact the IACUC Chair or Compliance Administrator for more information or if you need controlled substances for research unrelated to animal use.